EBIBioSamples/read_docs/docs/submit/interactively/step-by-step.rst

-Step-by-step Guide to Registering Samples Interactively
+Step-by-Step Guide to Registering Samples Interactively
 =======================================================

-Step 1: Select the relevant sample checklist from ENA Step 2: Download a template spreadsheet
-Step 3: Fill in the template in with the metadata from your project Step 4: Log into BioSamples and upload your spreadsheet with the drag’n’drop uploader

 Step 1: Select a Sample Checklist
 ---------------------------------
-BioSamples uses `Sample Checklists <general-guide/metadata-model.html>`_ to ensure that each sample is registered with at least a minimum amount of metadata.
+BioSamples uses Sample Checklists to ensure that each sample is registered with at least a minimum amount of metadata.
 For more information, see the `BioSamples Metadata Model <general-guide/metadata-model.html>`_ page.
 **Please note that registering a BioSample with an ENA checklist is a requirement for submitting data using this sample to ENA.**

-See `here <https://www.ebi.ac.uk/ena/browser/checklists>`_ for the collection of ENA GSC-based Sample Checklists.
-Select a Sample Checklist now and make a note of the mandatory, recommended, and optional fields.
+| See `here for the collection of ENA GSC-based Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
+| Select a Sample Checklist and make a note of the mandatory, recommended, and optional fields.

 Step 2: Download a Template Spreadsheet
 ---------------------------------------
-BioSamples provides a number of template spreadsheets corresponding to the most commonly used checklists.
+BioSamples provides a number of template spreadsheets corresponding to the most commonly used Sample Checklists.
 Please find the `tsv template spreadsheets here. <https://github.com/EBIBioSamples/read_docs/tree/main/docs/submit/templates>`_
-If your selected sample checklist is not present, you will have to edit a template for your checklist.
+If your selected Sample Checklist from Step 1 is not present, you will have to create your own template for your checklist.

 Step 3: Complete the Template Spreadsheet